swellaby/generator-swell/docs/VSTS-TASK.md

 - [Debugging][debugging-section]
 - [Packaging and publishing][pack-pub-section]
 - [Scripts][scripts-section]
+- [Multiple Tasks][multi-task-section]
+- [About VSTS][about-vsts-section]

 ## Quick Start
-These steps assume you have already created a new project using the generator
+These steps assume you have already created a new project using the generator.
+If you have not, you need to first run the generator to create a new VSTS task project as outlined [here][usage-overview-url]

+Steps:

 1. `npm install` - install dependencies if you haven't already done so
 2. Create a [personal access token (PAT)][vsts-pat-url] *
 3. `npm run tfx-login`
-    a. enter your target VSTS account (included with TPC), i.e. https://youraccount.visualstudio.com/defaultcollection
+    a. enter your target VSTS account (include the TPC), i.e. https://youraccount.visualstudio.com/defaultcollection
     b. enter the PAT you created in step 2

 Now you can go straight to the [packaging-and-publishing][pack-pub-section] section to upload the sampletask to your VSTS account and/or publish it as an extension to the [VSTS Marketplace][vsts-marketplace-url]

-*PAT note - You will need to create the PAT with the [appropriate scopes][vsts-extension-pat-url] under an account that has access to upload build tasks to the target VSTS account(s) i.e. needs to be in the top level Agent Pool Administrators group for the account to manipulate tasks.
+*PAT note - You will need to create the PAT with the [appropriate scopes][vsts-extension-pat-url] under an account that has access to upload build tasks to the target VSTS account(s) i.e. the account needs to be in the top level Agent Pool Administrators group for the account to manipulate tasks, including uploading and removing custom tasks.

 [Back to table of contents][contents-section]